 During the reconstruction, the gate was left in the old place, but it is possible that the function of the outer gate was taken over by one of the buttresses, added to the north-east corner and clearly longer than the others.
 It certainly secured access to the northern slope, forming a kind of foregate at an angle.

-Until now, the relics of the stone walls of the ground floor and the east, four-sided tower have survived.
-In recent years, it have been slightly superstructured, and an observation platform has been created at the top of the tower.
-Entrance to the castle area is free.
+Until now, the relics of the lower parts of the four-sided eastern tower has survived, along with the passage to its basement, leading from the area of the former kitchen, and fragments of stone defensive walls, in the best condition visible especially near the tower.
+In recent years, they have been examined by archaeologists, slightly built-up, and a viewing platform has been created at the top of the tower.
+Admission to the castle grounds is free.

 Ginter A., Zamek w Muszynie w świetle najnowszych badań archeologiczno – architektonicznych “Almanach Muszyny”, Muszyna 2014.